jooby-project/jooby/md/app.md

 }
 ```

-Order is useful for service dependencies, like `ServiceB` should be started after `ServiceA`.
+Order is useful for service dependencies, for example if `ServiceB` should be started after `ServiceA`.

 ### service registry